 .In the upper-left corner of the top navigation bar, select a region.

-On the Cloud Computers page, find the cloud computer based on which you want to create a custom image and click the ⋮ icon in the Actions column.
+On the Cloud Computers page, find the cloud computer from which you want to create a custom image and click the ⋮ icon in the Actions column.
 Then, click Create Image.

 In the Create Image panel, configure the following parameters as needed and click Create.